John Moore (British Army officer): Legacy

 But we left him alone with his glory.

-When the French took the town, a monument was built over his grave by the orders of Marshal Soult.
-The burial scene was rendered in oil by George Jones, RA, and commissioned by Colonel Anderson.
-The painting was sold by the family in 2016.
+Although the soldier and historian Sir William Francis Patrick Napier, a contemporary of Moore, attributes the funeral monument to Marshal Jean-de-Dieu Soult, it was erected by orders of the Spanish commander, the Marquis de la Romana, when he returned to Corunna after the French abandoned Galicia.

-The monument was rebuilt and made more permanent in 1811.
-In his native Glasgow he is commemorated by a statue in George Square, and in England by a monument in St Paul's Cathedral by John Bacon.
-Houses are named for him at The High School of Glasgow and HM Queen Victoria School, Dunblane.
-Sir John Moore Avenue is in Hythe Kent near the Royal Military Canal.
+In his native Glasgow he is commemorated by the 1819 Statue of Sir John Moore in George Square, and in England by a monument in St Paul's Cathedral by the sculptor John Bacon.
+Houses are named for him at the High School of Glasgow and Queen Victoria School in Dunblane.
+Sir John Moore Avenue is in Hythe, Kent, near the Royal Military Canal.